Table of Contents

 The player does not Turn On

-1. First, ensure that the Player is the problem, not the screen.
-There are 2 LED indicator lights on the Player, right next to each other.
-One should be lit solid when the Player is connected to power.
-The other one should be blinking randomly when the Player usually works.
+- First, ensure that the Player is the problem, not the screen.
+There are two LED indicator lights on the Player, right next to each other.
+One should be lit solid when the Player is connected to power, and the other should be blinking randomly when the Player usually works.
 If both have the expected behavior, then before doing anything else, follow the steps for the “ Player Shows a Black Screen.”
 If that troubleshooting does not solve the issue, continue with the steps below.

-2. If the other LED light is off for more than 20 consecutive seconds, then the Player has some problems.
+- If the other LED light is off for more than 20 consecutive seconds, the Player will have problems.

-3. Try unplugging the screen and then power cycling.
-Some screens are not grounded properly, and this might cause issues with power.
+- Try unplugging the screen and then power cycling.
+Some screens are not grounded properly, which might cause power issues.

 Clicking “Push to Players” does not change Playback on Players

-1. If the “ Downloading” message is flashing on the screen for over 5 minutes, then there is some Network Issue.
+- If the “ Downloading” message flashes on the screen for over 5 minutes, there is some network issue.

-2. If the screen stops being black, there is some scheduling/content problem.
-Investigate the Assigned Schedule and Default Content to ensure what content should be shown.
-To check Schedules, also confirm that the timezone is correct ( both for the specific Player and the User Account).
+- If the screen stops being black, there is some scheduling/content problem.
+Investigate the assigned schedule and default content to determine what content should be shown.
+To check schedules, confirm that the timezone is correct ( both for the specific player and user account).
 Make sure you check expiration times for content.

-3. Select “None” as the Assigned Schedule and select the newly created Show as the “ Default Content.”
+- Select “None” as the Assigned Schedule and select the newly created Layout as the “ Default Content.”

 The Player is “Offline” while connected to the Internet

-• Is there any filtering or outbound connection firewall?
-If yes, try adding an exception for the MAC address of the Player.
+- Is there any filtering or outbound connection firewall?
+If yes, try adding an exception for the player’s MAC address.
 MAC addresses can be retrieved by booting the Player without any network connection ( the Portal Connection error message will appear with data on the MAC and IP addresses).

 YouTube Videos are not working